 Counselling and Psychotherapy for individuals, young people and couples in Edinburgh city centre.

-I provide therapy, information, strategies and support to help you manage; relationships, depression, anxiety, low self-esteem, stress, panic attacks, bereavement, loss and grief, food/weight/eating problems, seasonal affective disorder (SAD), obsessive or compulsive behaviours, anger, self-abuse, bullying (including cyber-bullying) and fear.
+I provide therapy, information, strategies and support to help clients manage and live with; relationships, depression, anxiety, neurodiversity, stress, panic attacks, bereavement, loss and grief, creative block, ADHD, food/weight/eating problems, PTSD, seasonal affective disorder, obsessive or compulsive behaviours, anger, self-abuse, bullying (including cyber-bullying) and the effects of discrimination.

 The principle field of psychotherapy I practice is Transactional Analysis.
 TA is a sound, lively, and dynamic therapy, and is recognised world-wide for its success in facilitating personal change.
 One of the great attractions for me in TA is the way it integrates cognitive, behavioural, emotional and physical elements in both theory and practice.